cosmos/sdk-tutorials/understanding-ibc-denoms/index.md

 gaiad version
 ```

-The output of `gaiad version` should print
+The output of `gaiad version` should print:

 ```bash
 v5.0.0
 ```

-## What is this IBC denom
+## What Is This IBC Denom

-The `voucher` token that were introduced are called IBC Denominations (IBC denom).
-They are the result of a token transfer using IBC from one blockchain to another.
-The format of the token is
+The `voucher` tokens introduced in the asset transfer are called IBC Denominations (IBC denom).
+The voucher tokens are the result of a token transfer using IBC from one blockchain to another.
+The format of the voucher token is:

 `ibc/DENOMHASH`.

 Imagine that you've received a new `ibc/` token on blockchain B where you initially held `samoleans` and `stake` token.

 Your balance now looks like:

 `1000000ibc/CDC4587874B85BEA4FCEC3CEA5A1195139799A1FEE711A07D972537E18FDA39D,100000000000samoleans,99999977256stake`

-Just like `samoleans` or `stake`, `ibc/CDC458787...` is the denomination (denom) of the token received from IBC, the latter part behind the slash `CDC458787...` is a hash of the denom, IBC port, and channel.
+Just like `samoleans` or `stake`, `ibc/CDC458787...` is the denomination (denom) of the token received from IBC.
+After `ibc/CDC458787...` is a hash of the denom, the IBC port, and the channel.

 Why is `CDC458787...` a hash?

-It contains paths that track the token on multiple hops from other blockchains to your account, it could potentially be unbearably long when directly printing the path.
-Additionally, the Cosmos SDK has a 64-character limit on the denomination of the token.
+- The hash contains paths that track the token on multiple hops from other blockchains to your account.
+- This path could potentially be unbearably long when directly printing the path.
+- The Cosmos SDK has a 64-character limit on the denomination of the token.

 The tradeoff of using a hash is that you must query a node to find out what the actual path and denomination is.
-This query is called the `denomtrace`.
+This query is called the _denomtrace_.

-Follow along with the `gaiad` subcommands to query the denom and learn about the channel they came from.
+Follow along with the `gaiad` subcommands to query the denom and learn about the channel the tokens came from.

 ```bash
 gaiad query ibc-transfer denom-trace CDC4587874B85BEA4FCEC3CEA5A1195139799A1FEE711A07D972537E18FDA39D --node https://rpc.testnet.cosmos.network:443